suhaib2421/Machine-Learning-GRACC-Outlier-Detection/README.md

 ### Information:
-Make sure that you turn "Less secure apps" on in gmail settings or else you won't be able to send an email with this code
+Make sure that you turn "Less secure apps" on in gmail settings or else you won't be able to send an email with this code To test locally with Docker use command: ```docker run --env-file ./.env "name of build" ```

+Information on username and password of email is gotten through environment variables that come from the mySecret.yaml file.
+Table in email is sent using premailer